danger

 Active

-Construction is expected to begin in spring 2024 and take about seven months to complete.
+Construction is expected to begin in September 2026 and take about a year to complete.

 Environmental Services is designing a project to repair 1,700 feet of aging, large-diameter brick sewer pipes in South Portland.
 Having provided over 125 years of service, the pipes require repairs to maintain reliable sewer service and protect public health and the environment.